SESSIONS & FEES

 I offer short-term therapy (typically lasting between 10-12 sessions), and long-term therapy (open-ended) sessions in Camden & Angel and face-to-face, as well as online sessions, are available.

 Sessions are held on a weekly basis, at the same time each week unless arranged otherwise.
-Each therapy session lasts for 50 minutes and sessions starts on the hour.
+Each therapy session lasts for 50 minutes and sessions start on the hour.
 My fees are based on the type of therapy offered and when.

 Assessment session: £60.00